-Ask 10 different people what jobs are available in water protection and they’ll give probably give 11 different titles that are as varied as the country’s lakes and rivers.
+Ask 10 different people what kind of jobs there are in water conservation and water protection and they’ll give probably give 11 different titles that are as varied as the country’s lakes and rivers.
 This is a good time to work in water protection because the global population is growing and, let’s face it, with all that growth comes impacts to water.

 A great way to learn about the intricacies of water – without years of education, albeit with plenty of hands-on training – is plumbing.
 Apprenticeships offer opportunities to learn the trade while working with a licensed plumber or an organization (such as a union) or school (which would offer both classroom and on-the-job settings).
 Plumbers’ work can be as simple as changing the flapper in a toilet or as complex as creating major greywater projects.
 You’ll learn all about water through an intimate connection with it, and you’ll experience firsthand how you can change people’s lives by giving them life’s most basic necessity.